Obeldesivir Fails in Yet Another Study

 The Antifungal Landscape – 1

 Some newer azoles are still in development, but most only target candidiasis.
 Many years ago we saw development of nikkomycin (Nik Z), a drug mainly for coccidioidomycosis (Valley Fever).
 It has no appreciable activity against candida or aspergillus.
-Then there Continue reading The Antifungal Landscape – 1
+Then there is ibrexafungerp, a promising new agent against C. albicans and Continue reading The Antifungal Landscape – 1